 7. Approach To The Inmost Cave

-The inmost cave may represent many things in your heroic story, such as an actual location in which lies a terrible danger or an inner conflict that up until now, you have not had to face.
-As you approach the cave, you must make final preparations before taking that final leap into the great unknown.
+The inmost cave may represent many things in your heroic story, such as an actual location in which lies a terrible danger or an inner conflict that, up until now, you have not had to face.
+As you approach the cave, you must prepare before taking that final leap into the great unknown.

-At the threshold to the inmost cave, you as the Hero/Heroine may once again face some of the doubts and fears that first surfaced upon your call to adventure.
-You may need some time to reflect upon your journey and the treacherous road ahead in order to find the courage to continue.
-You may need to strengthen certain characteristics in your being to be prepared for full success.
+At the threshold to the inmost cave, you, as the Hero/Heroine, may once again face some of the doubts and fears that first surfaced upon your call to adventure.
+You may need some time to reflect upon your journey and the treacherous road ahead to find the courage to continue.
+You may need to strengthen specific characteristics in your being to be prepared for complete success.
 This brief respite helps you to prepare for the final test.

 In Your Journal: How do you need to rest, restore and repair yourself so that you can carry on through the upcoming challenges?
 What areas of your being do you need to love before you can move forward?
 What qualities must you develop more fully before you can progress?
 What positive practices will you maintain to bring yourself into a more permanent higher quality of being?